William Bemrose

 William Bemrose (1831–1908) was a writer on wood-carving and pottery, director of a printing business and Royal Crown Derby.
 He wrote and published a biography of Joseph Wright of Derby.

 Biography

-Bemrose was born in Derby on 30 December 1831 and he was named after his father.
+Bemrose was born in Derby on 30 December 1831 and he was named after his father, founder of the printing and publishing firm of William Bemrose & Sons.
 He was the middle of three sons and he later had a sister.
 Bemrose's elder brother, Henry Howe Bemrose, was an M.P. and was made a baronet in 1897.